Indigenous Identities: Here, Now & Always

 Organized by Jaune Quick-to-See Smith, artist and curator.

-The exhibition, publication, and correlating public programs are supported by the Middlesex County Board of County Commissioners through a grant award from the Middlesex County Cultural and Arts Trust Fund, National Endowment for the Arts, Nissan Foundation, and Rutgers University.
+The exhibition, publication, and correlating public programs are supported by National Endowment for the Arts, Nissan Foundation, the Middlesex County Board of County Commissioners through a grant award from the Middlesex County Cultural and Arts Trust Fund, and Rutgers University.
 Additional support is provided by donors to Zimmerli's Major Exhibitions Fund: Kathrin and James Bergin and Sundaa and Randy Jones.
-Generous support for bilingual text was provided by Art Bridges Foundation’s Access for All program.